-- 1. Mark a scan from Artec Ray using flag in the Workspace panel. - 2.
-Access Tools from the left toolbar. - 3.
-If necessary, specify the decimationStep and set either of the threshold filters. - 4.
-Click Apply.
+- 2. Access Tools from the left toolbar.

+- 3. If necessary, specify the decimationStep and set either of the threshold filters.

+- 4. Click Apply.

-decimationStep The larger the value, the more the will be culled.
-1 leaves the point unchanged.
-2 culls half of the part keeps some 25% of the total ampoints, 10 about 10%. minimumAngle 1-60 Triangles with angles smaller than specified limit (in degrees) won't be created in the resulting mesh.
-Extremely large values that are out of the recommended range may yield no mesh. maxIncidenceAngle 0.1-90 2 If the angle between the normal to triangle and the scanner view direction is larger than the specified one, this triangle is subject to removal. maxEdgeLength Above 0.1 mm 2 Algorithm will remove triangles whose edge lengths are greater than the specified value.
+method Simple, Adaptive Adaptive takes into account the distance from the scanner, whereas Simple removes points with the fixed step (decimationStep) decimationStep 1-10 The larger the value, the more the points will be culled.
+1 leaves the point cloud unchanged.
+2 culls half of the points, 4 keeps some 25% of the total amount of points, 10 about 10%. useWholeCloudTriangulation On/Off Enable it to stitch sections of the point- cloud scans colorMode SourceColor, SectionColor, None It can color an output model on the basis of vertex colors (SourceColor) or sections constituting the point-cloud scan.
+The latter yields multicolor model. edgeLength Adaptive method tries to maintain this edge length for triangles within the entire model. maxEdgeLength Above 0.1 mm 1 Algorithm will remove triangles whose edge lengths are greater than the specified value. minTriangleAngle 1-60 1 Triangles with angles smaller than specified limit (in degrees) won't be created in the resulting mesh.
+Extremely large values that are out of the recommended range may yield no mesh. maxIncidenceAngle 0.1-901 If the angle between the normal to triangle and the scanner view direction is larger than the specified one, this triangle is subject to removal. max Triangle Angular Size 0.1-901 The algorithm will remove triangles whose edge lengths form angles (toward the scanner viewpoint) greater than the specified limit (in degrees).